Safety10.1 - Understand methods of observing the Sun safely, including:

 Telescopes with special solar filters can be used to project the Sun.
 Great care must be used as the Sun can crack these tools.

 A popular method is to buy the strongest welder’s glasses on sale.
 These are Number 14.
-The Sun appears green when wearing these, and they are considered to be safe as long as they are in good condition.
+The Sun appears green when wearing these, and they are safe as long as they are in good condition.

 The Moon is safe to view except when it is near the Sun in the daytime and also just before and after a total solar eclipse.
 Annular eclipses are NOT safe to view.